HISTORICAL PUBLICATIONS & SPECIAL BIBLIOGRAPHIES

 Volume 2: Annotated Collection of Selected Postcards of the Early Tourist Era to the Mid-20th Century

-♦ Mapping Grand Canyon: A Chronological Cartobibliography [a new edition is projected for early 2025]
+♦ Mapping Grand Canyon: A Chronological Cartobibliography and Chorographical Study.
+Second Edition.

 ♦ The Grand Canyon!
 A Worldwide,Year-By-Year Anthology and Annotated Bibliography of Personal Encounters With the World's Greatest Draw 1540–2022